ni/nimi-python/docs/nidcpower/functions.rst

         for more information about supported devices.

-    .. tip:: This method uses repeated capabilities (usually channels).
-If called directly on the nidcpower.Session object, then it will apply to the full session.
-You can specify what repeated capabilities to use using the Python index notation:
+    .. tip:: This method requires repeated capabilities (usually channels).
+If called directly on the nidcpower.Session object, then the method will use all repeated capabilities in the session.
+        You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session instance, and calling this method on the result.:

         .. code:: python